fluxo-js/fluxo/README.md

 ####\#addStores
 `addStores(array[object|Fluxo.ObjectStore])`

-Same that `addStore` but accepts an array with objects to add at the same time.
+Same that `addStore`, but accepts an array with objects to add at the same time.

 ```js
 people.addStores([{ name: "Neo" }, { name: "John" }]);